janfait/mappforce/README.md

 ##### IP Whitelisting

 The IP of the server, where your instance of MappForce is deployed has to be whitelisted to access the Mapp CEP.
-This configuration is only relevant if your MappForce instance is self-hosted on one of your proprietary servers or hosting platforms like Heroku, Digital Ocean, AWS, ...
+This configuration is only relevant if your MappForce instance is self-hosted on one of your proprietary servers or hosting platforms like Digital Ocean, AWS, ...

 #### 1.2\.
 Salesforce